Geeksltd/MSharp.Docs/README.md

 # Learn M# (M-Sharp)

-M# is a model-driven declarative programming model intended for developing data-focused .NET web applications.
-M# CLI (msharp.exe) will transform everything into standard ASP.NET MVC and C# project source code.
-So it's safe to adopt for mission critical projects.
+M# is a set of tools for rapid web application development.
+Unlike traditional RAD tools, M# is designed for mission-critical enterprise applications based on best-practices, rather than merely prototype/small apps.

+Developing with M# is about 4X faster than typical development models.
+It is based on a domain-driven declarative model.
+Such artefacts are simple and quick to create declaratively.
+They are then transformed into standard ASP.NET MVC and C# source code by the M# generator.
+As the end result is simply a standard Asp.net application, M# is risk-free to adopt and presents no "lock-in" or other business risks.

 This website provides you with an architectural overview, as well as detailed examples and tutorials, to help you get started with your M# journey.